 Indonesia: Andi Sudirman Sulaiman is inaugurated as governor of Sulawesi Selatan.

 Brazil: The suspended governor of Tocantins, Mauro Carlesse, resigns.
 Acting Governor Wanderlei Barbosa Castro succeeds as governor.

 India: The chief minister of Punjab, Charanjit Singh Channi, resigns.
-Bhagwant Singh Mann is designated as chief minister on March 12 and is sworn in on March 16.
+Bhagwant Mann is designated as chief minister on March 12 and is sworn in on March 16.

 India: The chief minister of Uttarakhand, Pushkar Singh Dhami, resigns.
 He is again sworn in as chief minister on March 23.